apurbzz-1994/canvaslms-subaccount-visualiser/README.md

 ### Initial setup
 1. Install the latest version of Python from [https://www.python.org/downloads](https://www.python.org/downloads/), ensuring that you've added Python to your `PATH` (more on this here: [https://realpython.com/add-python-to-path](https://realpython.com/add-python-to-path/)).

-2. Clone this repository in your machine.
+2. Clone this repository in your machine or download the project files via `Code > Download ZIP`.
 It is recommended to use a Python virtual environment (like [venv](https://docs.python.org/3/library/venv.html)) so that all modules and dependencies can be housed neatly in one place.

 3. Open your terminal and `cd` to the repository directory and run the following command: